Best Business Schools in Canada 2026: Top MBA Programs & Rankings

 • Career Outcomes:

-Average starting salary: CAD 121,471.
+Average starting salary: CAD 125,000 + bonus.
 Alumni secure roles across consulting, finance, tech sectors.
+94% employment within 3 months.

 • Overview:

-Western University’s Ivey uses a renowned case-method and boasts a top-ranked one-year MBA (Bloomberg #1 nine years running).
+Western University’s Ivey uses a renowned case-method and boasts a top-ranked one-year MBA program (Bloomberg #1 nine years running).
+Ranked among the best business schools in Canada and globally.

 • Program Details: